 Yeah, its true, Granada is one of the most incredible places to visit in Spain.
 Its history as the capital of Muslim Spain means that it hosts some incredible Islamic architecture, as well as Arabic influences, felt in the streets.

-There are a crazy cool castle and a fortress, as well as a royal palace with gardens to explore.
+There loads and loads of things to do in Granada.
+There is a crazy cool castle and a fortress, as well as a royal palace with gardens to explore.
 You’ll be spoiled for choice.

 It’s not just all about the old-school though.
 The city’s a bit gritty, too.
 Sick graffiti has become the backdrop to Granada’s backstreets and there’s a trendy student scene, which of course means a banging nightlife scene too.